Tudor0404/easythread/docs/pages/technical_solution.rst

 Explanation
     The algorithm which converts a SVG outline into a set of points which resembles a wide stroke, uses vectors to get the offset from a particular point using the noraml at that point

+Techniques used
+	* vector maths
+	* dynamic generation of points

 FileName
     satinPath.ts